 Getting out in nature near Boston usually means either heading to the woods or to the beach.
 But at the Cape Ann Camp Site, you can have the best of both worlds all in one.
 Pitch a tent at one of Cape Ann’s 200 campsites then head to the popular Wingaersheek Beach, which is less than a mile and a half away.
 At night, return to your site to roast marshmallows over a campfire in the woods.

 HAROLD PARKER STATE FOREST

 Head north of Boston for about 20 miles and you’ll find yourself at Harold Parker State Forest.
 This 3,000-acre outdoor-lovers playground has dozens of trails perfect for hiking, mountain biking, horseback riding, or even cross-country skiing.
 The forest is also dotted with ponds where you can swim, fish, or boat.
 When you’re worn out from all that activity, pitch a tent at one of Harold Parker’s many campsites.

 If you want to fall asleep listening to waves lapping at the shore, camping at Salisbury Beach State Park is for you.
-Salisbury Beach is one of the area’s most beloved beaches and it’s easy to see why, with its nearly four miles of sand facing the Atlantic Ocean.
-So bring your tent and towels for a weekend of camping that’s practically on the beach.
-So you won’t get sand in your sleeping bag, but you’ll have first dibs on a killer spot to soak up the sun the next day.
+Salisbury Beach is one of the area’s most beloved beaches and it’s easy to see why with its nearly four miles of sand facing the Atlantic Ocean.
+So, bring your tent and towels for a weekend of camping that’s practically on the beach.
+At this site, you won’t get sand in your sleeping bag, but you’ll have first dibs on a killer spot to soak up the sun the next day.